El Creacionismo | Vicente Huidobro

-A multilingual innovator and international antifascisto, Vicente Huidobro (Jan.
-10, 1893 - Jan.
-2, 1948) is one of Chile's greatest poets.
-The Lune is proud to present a bilingual edition of Huidobro's creationist texts—which, underscored by his Creationist manifesto and interdisciplinary verve, redefined poetry in the 21st century—with new English translations by Jonathan Simkins and Kimrey Anna Batts.
+A multilingual innovator and international antifascisto, Vicente Huidobro (10 Jan.
+1893 - 2 Jan.
+1948) stands with Gabriela Mistral, Pablo de Rokha, and Pablo Neruda as one of the "four greats" of Chilean poetry.
+The Lune is proud to present a bilingual edition of Huidobro's creationist texts, with new English translations by Jonathan Simkins and Kimrey Anna Batts.

-"El Creacionismo" is one of Huidobro's lasting literary ideas, a movement rooted in the poem's inceptive power: "It creates the wonderful and gives it a life of its own."
-Relentless in his dismantling of linguistic and political boundaries, Huidobro envisioned a poetry capable of holding the real and the impossible at once.
+"Creationism" is one of Huidobro's lasting literary ideas, a movement rooted in the poem's inceptive power: "It creates the wonderful and gives it a life of its own."
+Relentless in his dismantling/commingling of linguistic and political boundaries, Huidobro charged poetry with overthrowing the distinction between the real and the impossible.
 He maintained that creationist poetry is by its own nature universal and universally translatable, "since the new facts remain identical in all tongues."

-Curated by multimedia artist and writer Nick Hranilovich (Shadowtrash Tape Group, Astronaut Books), Poets on Earth (at the Turn of the Third Millennium) is a mythopoetic gathering for our time.
-Drawing from each of The Lune's thirty chapbook titles, part one features a narrative amalgamation of fragments—forming the first ever lunar epic—while part two features intact selections and author commentary.
+Curated by the editors, with a cento-as-preface by multimedia artist and writer Nick Hranilovich (Shadowtrash Tape Group), Poets on Earth (at the Turn of the Third Millennium) is a mythopoetic gathering for our time.
+Drawing from twenty-nine of The Lune's chapbook titles, part one features a narrative amalgamation of fragments—forming a lunar epic/epitaph—while part two features intact selections and author commentary.

-The anthology is unique for its sheer textual variety, its unflinching experimentalism, and its bicameral approach to synthesizing myriad contemporary voices.
+The anthology is unique for its divers poetics, unflinching experimentalism, and bicameral approach to the synthesis of myriad contemporary voices.
 The 21st century is at once a contrived temporal limit (an abstraction of civic transformation and religious conquest) and a powerful indication of human history.
-Poets on Earth commemorates—by variety of voice and mind—an existential frontier.
+Poets on Earth commemorates—by variety of voice and mind—this existential frontier.